conduktor/conduktor-docs/docs/platform/reference/terraform-reference.md

 ### Configure

-To use Conduktor Terraform Provider, you need to define some minimal configuration :
+To use the Conduktor Terraform Provider, you need to define some minimal configuration :
 - The URL of Conduktor Console
 - The authentication mecanism
   - Using an API key